SciML/Surrogates.jl/docs/src/InverseDistance.md

 ## Inverse Distance Surrogate Tutorial (ND):

-First of all we will define the `Schaffer` function we are going to build surrogate for.
-Notice, one how its argument is a vector of numbers, one for each coordinate, and its output is a scalar.
+First of all we will define the `Schaffer` function we are going to build a surrogate for.
+Notice, how its argument is a vector of numbers, one for each coordinate, and its output is a scalar.

 ```@example Inverse_DistanceND
 using Plots # hide